 Discrimination.
 An intentional or unintentional act that adversely affects employment and/or educational opportunities because of a person's membership in a protected class or association with a member(s) of a protected class.
 Discrimination may be classified as either disparate impact (facially neutral practices that fall more harshly on one group than another and cannot be justified by business necessity) or disparate treatment (treatment of an individual that is less favorable than treatment of others based on discriminatory reasons).
-A single act of discrimination may be based on more than one protected class status.
-For example, discrimination based on anti-Semitism may relate to religion, national origin, or both; discrimination against a transgender individual might be based on sex or sexual orientation.
+A single act of discrimination may be based on anti-Semitism may relate to religion, national origin, or both; discrimination against a pregnant woman might be based on sex, marital or parental status, or both; discrimination against a transgender individual might be based on sex or sexual orientation.